RRAAVN/hacknu/README.md

 ## Acknowledgement:-
+- We will always be grateful to [Kaustubh Kishore](https://www.linkedin.com/in/kaustubh-kishore/ "LinkedIn URL") for the support and kindness.
+It would be impossible to count all the ways that you've helped us in this project.
+Thank you so much for all that you've done.
+We only hope we can return the favor sometime in the future.
+Thanks for being a good mentor and for guiding us on the right path.
 ## Contact Information:-
 - For any suggestions or qurey, feel free to email us at <nu.firebase.auth@gmail.com>
 ## Licence:-